 The sculptures at the top symbolize Glory crowning Genius and Valor, while below are Vasco da Gama, Marquês de Pombal, Viriato and Nuno Álvares Pereira.

-In 2013, this monument also became an incredible viewpoint, where you can see Praça do Comércio and the Tagus on one side and Rua Augusta and much of Baixa on the other.
+In 2013, this monument also became an incredible viewpoint, where you can see Praça do Comércio and the Tagus on one side and Rua Augusta and much of the Baixa on the other.

 Address: Rua Augusta 2

-Opening hours: every day from 10 a.m. to 7 p.m
+Opening hours: every day from 10 a.m. to 7 p.m.

 Tickets: 3€; free for children up to 5 years old

-STO Grocery
+STO Mercearia

 Address: Rua dos Fanqueiros 83